project-owner/Peppy/README.md

+## Manet Edition 2021.12.17

+* Simplified adding new languages.
+* Added new language support for Polish.
+* Added cache flag to the Slideshow Screensaver.
+* Users can provide their own API Key for the Weather Screensaver.
+That enables quick weather updates.
+* Fixed navigation issue in the Image Viewer.
+* Playback buttons (play/pause, mute, next/previous, volume up/down) can be pressed on any screen now.
+* Fixed volume control from IR remote control.
+* Updated radio stations.

 ## Renoir Edition 2021.08.07

 * Implemented NAS Manager.
 * Implemented Image Viewer.
 * Added Switch screen/functionality which allows to switch on/off any devices connected over I2C bus.